The Rest of the Story

 Much To Say

 I have so much to say built up inside me that I find it hard to say what I feel now.
 Not many years back these comments would have been shared with only a few and in private.
-However, many of our friends and family share with each other here on a regular basis and some of you live far away from us.
+However, many of our friends and family share with each other here regularly and some of you live far away from us.

 I am very thankful for so many that came to say goodbye to Eva and that God provided a better plan than I had originally for her service.
 I hope everyone felt the impact that Eva had had on our lives.
 Eva was always the silent one working in the background doing what needed to be done without being noticed or given credit.
 God gave her so many gifts that she worked very hard to do her best at any task before her.
 Over the years, her beautiful voice touched many hearts more than she ever knew.
 If she had not chosen to make being a mother and grandmother her life, she had the talent to be a professional recording artist.
 I think she knew from the age of 14, God wanted her to sing those songs that brought individuals closer to Him.
 I believe Jesus has told her, Eva job well done.